priyank-p/reminder-app/docs/npm-scripts-and-dependencies.md

    at `var/nyc/lcov-report/index.html`

 #### npm dependencies
-We prefer to have pinned dependencies for every npm package.
-This should allow us to avoid any breakage in app due to an upstream breaking changes.
+We prefer to have pinned npm dependencies in `package.json`, the `devDependencies` are not pinned.
+This just makes sure we have same version so any accidental breakage is not introduced.